• Europes biggest bike selection

 2. Performance

 It is not just the capability that matters.
 It’s also the smoothness and speed at which the parts work.
 Top-end parts are silky smooth and can save you time shifting and wattage loss through the way they work.
-Every little counts, especially in a race.
+Every little thing counts, especially in a race.

 3. Technology